NathanWhelan/Split_supermatrix_into_partitions/README.md

+Generally, when phylogenetic supermatrices are published they are published as a single data matrix with gene partitions described either in a nexus file or as a seperate file.
+However, sometimes it can be useful to do single-gene analyses with previously published datasets so I developed this script.

 This is an R script that splits a phylogenetic data matrix into partitions (e.g. by gene).
 For specific details see comments in scripts.
 It requires BioStrings.